-- 33. Gabon should consider adopting the UPR recommendations as an expression of mutual reinforcement of the government's commitment to promoting the Sustainable Development Goals.35 The human rights values expressed in both the UPR and the SDGs can be woven together to promote policy coherence. - 34.
+- 35. Mali should consider adopting the UPR recommendations as an expression of mutual reinforcement of the government's commitment to promoting the Sustainable Development Goals.34 The human rights values expressed in both the UPR and the SDGs can be woven together to promote policy coherence. - 36.
 SDG 5 provides for "gender equality and empower[ing] all women and girls" but the practice of CEFM is inconsistent with this goal.
-Specifically, SDG Target 5.3 aims to eliminate all harmful practices such as child, early and forced marriages.36 - 35.
-The Special Rapporteur on the sale and sexual exploitation of children has noted in her 2022 annual report that "child marriage is rooted in gender inequality and in the relatively low value accorded to girls, and is exacerbated by poverty, insecurity and conflict."37 CEFM is therefore antithetical to female empowerment, gender equality and the fostering of human dignity of the people of Gabon.
+Specifically, SDG Target 5.3 aims to eliminate all harmful practices such as child, early and forced marriages.
+Mali's commitment to SDG 5 on gender equality will need to involve raising the minimum legal age of marriage to 18. - 37.
+The Special Rapporteur on the sale and sexual exploitation of children has noted in her 2022 annual report that "child marriage is rooted in gender inequality and in the relatively low value accorded to girls, and is exacerbated by poverty, insecurity and conflict."
+CEFM is therefore antithetical to female empowerment, gender equality and the fostering of human dignity of the people of Mali.